2015 Old Dominion Monarchs football team

 The 2015 Old Dominion Monarchs football team represented Old Dominion University in the 2015 NCAA Division I FBS football season.
 They were led by seventh-year head coach Bobby Wilder and played their home games at Foreman Field at S. B. Ballard Stadium in Norfolk, Virginia.
 They were members of the East Division of Conference USA.
 2015 was the first year Old Dominion was a full member of the NCAA Division I Football Bowl Subdivision (FBS) and eligible for postseason play.
 They finished the season 5–7, 3–5 in C-USA play to finish in a three-way tie for fourth place in the East Division.

-Previous season

-The Monarchs finished the 2014 season 6–6 overall and 4–4 in conference play.
-Old Dominion's biggest win and upset was against their first conference play opponent and 2013 C–USA Champions, Rice by 45–42.
-Old Dominion earned their sixth win of the 2014 season by defeating Florida Atlantic at the end of the season but was not bowl eligible due to the program's transition from FCS to FBS.